 I was attempting to write the definitive article when some kinda energy association happened.
 Must’ve been my carnivorous soul recalibrating the diagnostic entrances.

-The Entertrainment Consultancy at FreeDomination had formed a general consensus that gave superficial material power to the survival of functions via the use value of the names of things and not their meanings.
+The Entertrainment Consultancy had formed a general consensus that gave superficial material power to the survival of functions via the use value of the names of things but not their meanings.
 The tyranny of the obvious had made organic substance, being, thought and objects serve the separate illusions of free choice.
 People and things were representations of functions rather than vessels of imagination.

 Time was distorted.
 In the reflection zone, artificial parallels were engendered between communications, making them appear to correlate with each other to the extent that they matched almost exactly and therefore cancelled each other out.

 Nasrul sneezed, feeling hopeful for no apparent reason.
 He was the last human.
-On this day, his chosen semantic organ was a copy of the Times.
-After dutifully imbibing a few soundbites and spin, he cursed the economy, voted for political reforms, clowned about in front of the telly for a while, and altered the course of events.
-He had become a parody of himself, like a global brand name.
+On this day, his chosen semantic organ was a copy of The Times.
+After dutifully imbibing a few soundbytes and spin, he cursed the economy, voted for political reforms, clowned about in front of the telly for a while, and altered the course of events.
+He had become a parody of himself.

 Twenty or so pigeons waddled about beside three men in suits whose shiny ties were sandwiched between slices of sponge cake.
 As the men stood on the corner, bound to imitation and squawking into their smart phones, they shooed away the pigeons.